microsoft/ccf-app-samples/data-reconciliation-app/docs/data-schema-data-flow.md

 - API Endpoint: Each members will query for their reconciled data.
 We can only report out on data ingested by the member.
 Members/users can query by:
   - key on a specific record
   - all data
 - In order for our app to provide a report on the data, a certain percentage of members need to have submited data on a particular record.
-A `voting_threshold` may change based on the scenario and number of members. - `voting_threshold` must be configurable
+A `voting_threshold` may change based on the scenario and number of members.
+- `voting_threshold` should be configurable
 - For example, if `voting_threshold`=0.8,
   - Consortium of 5 members -> 4/5 members have to vote
   - Consortium of 3 members -> 2/3 members have to vote